Daniel MacPherson: Career

 In October 2007, MacPherson left Network Ten after taking a role on the Seven Network's City Homicide.
 The show became the number one Australian Drama between 2007 and 2008.
 MacPherson left City Homicide during the fourth season.
 On 3 August 2008, the Seven Network announced that MacPherson would be taking over the hosting role on Dancing with the Stars, after former host Daryl Somers resigned at the end of 2007.
 This was his first live hosting gig since The X Factor in 2005.
 On 17 May 2010, MacPherson guest co-hosted The Morning Show alongside Kylie Gillies, while regular male presenter Larry Emdur was on holidays.
 Macpherson hosted the Seven Network series, Beat the Star, a local version of the British and German television series for one season before the show was cancelled.

 In 2011, MacPherson returned to hosting season 11 of Dancing with the Stars in the first half of the year, before filming a new "Australian Western" style show, called Wild Boys based around Bushrangers.
 MacPherson played the lead role and the show's protagonist, Jack Keenan and starred alongside Zoe Ventoura.
 Wild Boys premiered to strong ratings of 1.67 million viewers.
 This was not to last, and in November 2011, the Seven Network chose not to make a second season of the show.
 In 2013 MacPherson played the lead role of Whit in Shane Abbess's sci fi feature film Infini.
 Macpherson's performance in the lead role was universally praised for its intensity.
 MacPherson and Abbess re-united in 2015 for another science fiction film, SFV1, with MacPherson starring alongside US actor Kellan Lutz.
 In February 2015, it was announced that MacPherson had landed the role of Arion in MTV's upcoming fantasy drama series The Shannara Chronicles.
 MacPherson appeared in a documentary special celebrating Neighbours' 30th anniversary titled Neighbours 30th: The Stars Reunite, which aired in Australia and the UK in March 2015.
 In 2014, MacPherson resigned from Dancing with the Stars to focus on his film career; his replacement was comedian Shane Bourne.

 In 2016, MacPherson was a fill-in co-host on The Project with Carrie Bickmore.
+In 2023, MacPherson appeared in the thriller play 2:22 A Ghost Story in Melbourne.
+He starred in a touring production of The Woman In Black, alongside John Waters in May 2024.
+He also appeared in the action film Land of Bad.